 With that in mind, it is important to become aware of what functions and organisations are of possible interest to you to start working in after your graduation: what does the labour market have to offer you, and how can you present yourself in the best way possible?

 To support you in your career goals, the University offers a variety of resources.

 For instance, twice a year the GSSS hosts a Career Event, where you can meet organisation representatives and alumni, and receive helpful tips and feedback about searching for a job as a graduate.

 For an example of a Career Event programme, please look at the website for the Spring 2017 GSSS Career Event through the link below.

-The UvA Careers Centre organises courses you can take in addition to your main curriculum, for instance on job interviews, writing application letters, doing a job search, and even starting your own business, all to assist you in developing your skills for finding a position that suits you after graduation.
+The UvA Student Careers Centre organises workshops on job interviews, writing application letters, doing a job search, and even starting your own business, all to assist you in developing your skills for finding a position that suits you after graduation.

 You can also orientate on internships and jobs in the UvA Job board database.